hustmeng/RGNN/README.md

 # RGNN
 Resistive memory-based reservoir graph neural network simulater.

-(The current version is for reviewers only and will continue to be revised before publication.
-If there is any problem or improper, please point out, thank you!)
+(The current version is for reviewers only, and the article will be further revised and improved before publication.
+If you have any questions or disputes, or find any issues with the code, please do not hesitate to inform the author (mengxu@hku.hk).
+Thank you very much!)

 References: